simonneutert/fullpagedashboard-client/README.md

 These (radical) changes are expected (but not promised) in future releases:

 1. Admin dashboard - Mobile friendly and built with React instead of Angular.
+In development.
-1. Admin dashboard - May be moved to the cloud for remote control, grouping and performance purposes.
+1. Admin dashboard - Moved to the cloud for remote control, grouping and performance purposes.
+In development.
 1. Player data model - Move to something a bit more standard, with playlists and timing.
-Player will rotate independently. - started to roll out
+Player will rotate independently. - started to roll out.
 1. Security - Implementation of login mechanism for admin dashboard.
+In development.
 1. Security - Disable use of keyboard and mouse on the player machine.
 1. Multiple device management - Admin dashboard will list all devices managed by the admin.
+In development.
 1. Location awareness - Each FullPageDashboard Client will have an exact location on a map.
 1. Development - This project will follow best practices for Git branching and versioning. - started to roll out.
 Using semantic versioning
 1. Player - Pages will be displayed fully loaded.